Planning Board Meeting Minutes – 9/9/25

 Selectboard Meeting Minutes

-Non-Public Selectboard Meeting – June 19, 2025: Ms. Mayberry moved to approve the Minutes of the Non-Public Selectboard meeting of June 19, 2025 with one change.
-The GED one applicant had was from North Carolina.
+Non-Public Selectboard Meeting – August 28, 2025: Ms. Mayberry moved to approve the Minutes of the Non-Public Selectboard meeting of August 28, 2025.
 The minutes will remain sealed.
 Ms. Vose seconded.
-With Ms. Mayberry, Ms. Vose and Mr. Dalessio in favor, the minutes were approved as amended and remain sealed.
+With Ms. Mayberry, Ms. Vose and Mr. Dalessio in favor, the Non-Public minutes were approved and remain sealed.

 Committee Reports